-Balancing ecological, economic and social objectives steered the development of the current detailed forest management plan guiding SLS's forest operations.
-The following components of this section outline the sustainable timber supply operational benchmarks, inputs and assumptions supporting the 2006 DFMP.
+Balancing ecological, economic and social objectives steered the development of the current detailed forest management plan and the spatial harvest sequence which is currently guiding our forest operations.
+The following components of this section outline the sustainable timber supply operational benchmarks, inputs and assumption supporting the 2006 DFMP.